 Biscoff Filled Chocolate Crinkle Cookies.
 You read it right.
-No chill crinkle cookies, recipe makes 2 dozen.
+No chill crinkle cookies, makes 2 dozen.
 Holiday, weekend, anytime cookies.

-Oh my children.
 Cookies are my jam.
 Soft, chewy, make me fat cookies.
 These are even better than my Caramel Stuffed Snickerdoodles.
 We ate these in less than two days.
 Let that sink in.
 They are dangerously delicious.

-I made this crinkle cookie recipe no-chill because waiting overnight for these cookies (or even 2 hours in the fridge) isn’t my favorite thing to do.
+I made this crinkle cookie recipe no-chill because waiting overnight for these cookies (or even 2 hours in the fridge) isn't my favorite thing to do.
 Waiting for the dough to chill for pies or pastry makes sense but cookies??
 Nuh bruh.
+This dough is pretty soft when first mixed because of the melted chocolate, so it's important to let it rest 10 minutes or so to firm up a little while I crush the Biscoff cookies (and eat some).

 How to make no chill Biscoff filled chocolate crinkle cookies: